Python3pkg/AwsViewCmdConsole/README.md

 To run the tool, use the below command:

-awslist.py -n awstestaccount -d table --list all
+awsview -n awstestaccount -d table --list all